giridhar7632/the-MERN-stack/07-user-api-endpoints.md

 ## User Controllers

-Create a new file in `controllers` folder and name it as `userCtrl.js`.
+Create a new file in the `controllers` folder and name it as `userCtrl.js`.
 Let's create the `registerUser` and `loginUser` functions in `userCtrl`.
 We need the `User` model we created before and `bcrypt` to [hash](https://auth0.com/blog/hashing-in-action-understanding-bcrypt/) the password.
 We should not save the passwords as it is.
-They are the secrets of our clients so we shoud save the encrypted passwords in the database.
+They are the secrets of our clients so we should save the encrypted passwords in the database.

 ```js
 // userCtrl.js